 The main legislation controlling NPS in Ireland is the Criminal Justice (Psychoactive Substances) Act 2010.
 The Act formed part of a multifaceted approach to reduce the availability of substances that were not controlled by the MDAs 1977-2017.
-Under the main provisions of the Act, it is an offence to sell, import or export NPS; to sell equipment that enables cultivation; and to advertise NPS.
+Under the main provisions of the Criminal Justice (Psychoactive Substances) Act 2010, it is an offence to sell, import, or export NPS; to sell equipment that enables cultivation; and to advertise NPS.

-There were no changes to this Act in 2022.
-See Table T1.1.1 for penalties associated with this offence.
+There were no changes to this Act in 2023.
+See Table T1.1.1.1 for penalties associated with offences under this Act.